Best Baby Mirror of 2020

-With such remarkable similarities, there isn't really a favorite for installation as they all require the same time and skill set.
-However, the Lusso Mirror comes pre-assembled and is ready to go unlike most of the competition so there is no need to attach the plate to the mirror saving you time and frustration.
+With such remarkable similarities, there isn't really a favorite for installation, as they all require the same time and skill set.
+However, the Lusso Mirror comes pre-assembled and is ready to go unlike most of the competition, so there is no need to attach the plate to the mirror, saving you time and frustration.
 We like how solid this option feels and think it could indicate increased longevity or durability over time.
-The worst in the group is the Skip Hop which had shorter straps and almost didn't work on our Honda Pilot test car and the mirror never really felt stable.
-Even the Diono Mirror (above) which has only a single strap was more secure and shook less than the Skip Hop.
+The worst in the group is the Skip Hop, which had shorter straps and almost didn't work on our Honda Pilot test car, and the mirror never really felt stable.
+Even the Diono Mirror (above), which has only a single strap, was more secure and shook less than the Skip Hop.

-The Skip Hop Mirror was the shakiest in this review, likely a result of its flimsy design with a thin rigid plastic parts and loose ball and socket joint.
+The Skip Hop Mirror was the shakiest in this review, likely a result of its flimsy design with thin, rigid plastic parts and loose ball and socket joint.
 While this mirror is simple in its design and very lightweight, this lack of adjustability or rigid components makes it ripe for shaking and vibration.
 Both Shynerk options are flimsy and very wobbly.
-In fact, they look and feel like the same mirror and one of them is the same as the Darviqs Mirror complete with identical box and instruction sheet.
+In fact, they look and feel like the same mirror, and one of them is the same as the Darviqs Mirror complete with identical box and instruction sheet.
 The Zacro Mirror is also an identical mirror to the Shynerks and Darviqs.

 — Wendy Schmitz